Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 Nomadic Samuel and That Backpacker Audrey Bergner excited to be visiting Rovinj, Croatia on a day trip from Pula

-One of the beauties of Rovinj is just how easy it is to get there from other Istrian towns—and how walkable everything is once you arrive.
+One of the beauties of Rovinj is just how easy it is to reach from other Istrian towns — and how walkable everything is once you arrive.

 Getting to Rovinj: